not1337/pps-stuff/README.md

 main time source and NTP as the fallback.
 There are two methods.

-The generic method which works for NICs without hardware timestamping is to use ptpd2 and ntpd for fallback timing.
+The generic method which works for NICs without hardware timestamping is to use ptpd2 and [ntpd](http://www.ntp.org/) for fallback timing.
 First you need to create a ntpd configuration file and a key file, let's call them /etc/ntp.conf and /etc/ntp.key.
-Here's a sample ntp.conf file (adapt server IPs as required):
+Here's a sample ntp.conf file (adapt example server IPs as required):

     driftfile /var/lib/ntp/ntp.drift
     keys /etc/ntp.key